 There are a lot of places to write words.
 Some obvious places include a blog, a diary, a journal, a word processor, or even a notepad.
 Maybe you want to learn more words?
 Word apps is a fairly large genre.
 Thus, we hit as many different niches as we could think of.
+Unfortunately, a good writing app only comes along once in a great while so this list probably won’t change much from year to year unless something really good hits.
 Please note, this isn’t a spot for word games.
 We have a separate list for those right here.
 Let’s take a look at the best word apps for Android!
 You can also check out our full office apps list if you want something more than just a wordpad app.

 More posts about Writing!

 BlackNote is a minimal style note pad app.
 It puts as little as possible between you and the stuff you write.
 The app comes with a basic, but usable organization system, a sleek black interface, widgets, and support for various types of notes.
 There is even a privacy mode that lets you lock notes behind a passcode.
 It’s cheap, simple to use, and makes for one of the better word apps.

 Daylio is a diary and journal app.
 You can record your thoughts on a daily basis and even track things like your mood over a long period of time.
 Some of the other features include backup and restore via Google Drive, a PIN lock for privacy, and exporting with the CSV format.
 It’s a good way to get some stuff off of your chest or even keep track of ideas you have every day.
 The pro version is a bit pricey, but a lot of diary apps use a subscription model and we’re happy this one doesn’t.
 This one is also free with Google Play Pass if you use that.